 Ruby should try to unify these cases so the behavior is consistent across platforms at least for arithmetic.

 For more details, please see https://github.com/ruby/rubyspec/issues/134 reported by ngoto.

-Updated by ngoto (Naohisa Goto) over 5 years ago
+Updated by ngoto (Naohisa Goto) almost 6 years ago

 Does 0.0 ** -1 return -Infinity too?

 On Solaris, the 0.0 ** -1 could return 3 different values depending on compile-time options: 0, -Infinity, +Infinity.